myosotisgit/gitstrategy/README.md

 `$ git remote set-url --push origin https://github.com/exampleuser/mirrored`

- Setting the URL for pushes simplifies pushing to your mirror.
-To update your mirror, fetch updates and push.
+Setting the URL for pushes simplifies pushing to your mirror; to update your mirror, fetch updates and push.
+Only needed for development environments.

 ## 3. Get latest changes from origin (remote repo)